-Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2020.
+Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2023.

-This is why portable and mini projectors are a better choice for many.
+Think of them more like the Swiss Army Knife of the cinema world.
+This is why portable and mini projectors are a great choice for many.
 There's no need to replace your TV.
-Just pull out your portable when you want to go big and you can even take them around to friends’ houses for movie nights.
+Just pull out your portable when you want to go big.
+You can even take them around to friends’ houses for movie nights.

 A few years ago, these mini projectors were still hard to recommend despite their convenience.
 'Pico' projectors had dim light sources that couldn't do justice to colours or contrast, even in a darkened room.

 Today’s portable projectors benefit from improvements to LED and laser light tech.
 And that means a bigger, brighter picture and no more worrying about having to replace the lamp after a year or so.
-Traditional halogen projector lamps tend to last 2000-3000 hours.
+Traditional projector lamps tend to last 2000-3000 hours.
 LEDs last tens of thousands.

 The newer “lunchbox” style projector is a better fit for many, though.
 They offer a decent compromise of portability and performance, and will likely have the better software extras, as these are real lifestyle tech buys.